cardano-scaling/wg-hydra/README.md

 > [!WARNING]
 > This is very preliminary and more a tool to define scope & purpose of the working group itself.
 That being said, it should also provoke thought and ideally spark interest in being part of these discussions.
 [Open an issue ](https://github.com/cardano-scaling/wg-hydra/issues/new/choose) or a PR and we'll get you covered & involved on this journey.

-List of work items to be discussed by the Hydra working group:
+List of current and past topics to be discussed by the Hydra working group:

-  - [ ] Charter of the working group
+  - [x] Charter of the working group
-  - [ ] What to release as Hydra Head V1?
+  - [x] What to release as Hydra Head V1?
-  - [ ] Whether and scope of audit Head V1?
+  - [x] Whether and scope of audit Head V1?
 RFP?
   - [ ] How to discover off-chain funds and standardize access to them?
 CIP?
+  - [ ] Ways to achieve interoperability across L2 ledgers?
   - [ ] What features / projects to fund next?
     - Hydra Tail as collateralized optimistic rollup or as zk rollup
     - Payment focused projects (revisiting hydra-pay, or from Catalyst: subbit, Cardano Lightning, μgraph, Cosmex, ...)